scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 [SemanticDB symbols](https://scalameta.org/docs/semanticdb/specification.html)
 referenced in that file.
 A nice property of keying the map by file paths is that we can incrementally update the map as files change.
-When a file is re-compiled producing a new SemanticDB file, we throw out the old bloom filter a compute a new one from scratch.
+When a file is re-compiled producing a new SemanticDB file, we throw out the old bloom filter and compute a new one from scratch.

-To implement the search, we iterate through all entries of the map and only read SemanticDB files from disk when their accompanying bloom filter is likely to contain the query symbol.
+To implement the search, we iterate through all entries of the map and only read SemanticDB files from disk when their accompanying bloom filter contains the query symbol (recap: false positives are OK).

 ```scala
 val query = // ...